spkvfx/creative_coding-work/120-work/final/readme.md

 #### Differences from the Proposal
 The proposal called for a few features that were not implemented.
 Mass modification was removed, just because it proved either inconsequential or completely unstable.
 I also thought I needed an average of all distances, but once I got a few particles moving up I did not think this was necessary.

-For simplicity sake, I also used Phxyz.collide() with the collision normal being the inverse unit vector of velocity since it handles attributes automatically.
-In this case though it would have the same effect as simply negating velocity.
+I also used Phxyz.collide() with the collision normal being a perpendicular of the velocity.
+Phxyz.collide() handles velocity and force updates automatically.

 This, of course is not a physically accurate collision.